-The Authority has developed impact avoidance and minimization features (IAMF) as standard practices, actions, and design features that are incorporated into the project.
+The Authority has developed IAMFs as standard practices, actions, and design features that are incorporated into the project.
 The description of each IAMF details the means and effectiveness of the feature in addressing affected resources, as well as the environmental benefits of implementing the feature.
 Table 2-4 shows complete descriptions of the IAMF related to noise and vibration.

-Table 2-4 Noise and Vibration Impact Avoidance and Minimization Features --
+Table 2-4 Noise and Vibration Impact Avoidance and Minimization Features